NUSGreyhats/lrn2lrn/lessons/hengyeow-yoshi_1_web/lessonplan.md

 URLs are permitted to contain only the printable characters in the US-ASCII character set — that is, those whose ASCII code is in the range 0x20 to 0x7e, inclusive.

 The URL-encoding scheme is used to encode any problematic characters within the extended ASCII character set so that they can be safely transported over HTTP.
-The URL-encoded form of any character is the % prefi x followed by the character’s two-digit ASCII code expressed in hexadecimal.
+The URL-encoded form of any character is the % prefix followed by the character’s two-digit ASCII code expressed in hexadecimal.
 You can find a reference list of URL encoding here: https://www.w3schools.com/tags/ref_urlencode.asp.

 ### Unicode Encoding

+Unicode is a character encoding standard that is designed to support all of the world’s writing systems.
+In this case, we are interested in the UTF-8 encoding as it is what most websites use.
+UTF-8 is a variable-length encoding standard that employs one or more bytes to express each character.
+Detailed explanation of UTF-8 encoding can be found here: https://www.youtube.com/watch?v=vLBtrd9Ar28

+For transmission over HTTP, the UTF-8-encoded form of a multibyte character simply uses each byte expressed in hexadecimal and preceded by the % prefix:

+E.g.
+`%c2%a9 — ©`

+### HTML Encoding

+HTML encoding is used to represent problematic characters so that they can be safely incorporated into an HTML document.
+Various characters have special meaning as metacharacters within HTML and are used to define a document’s structure rather than its content.
+To use these characters safely as part of the document’s content, it is necessary to HTML encode them.

+Here is a quick reference to the HTML Symbol Entity Codes: http://www.entitycode.com/#direction-content

+### Base64 Encoding

+Base64 encoding allows any binary data to be safely represented using only printable ASCII characters.
+It is used for example to encode user credentials in basic HTTP authentication.
+Base64 encoding employs the following character set, which contains only printable ASCII characters:

+`ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/`

+If the final block of input data results in fewer than three chunks of outputdata, the output is padded with one or two `=` characters:

+`SW50cm9kdWN0aW9uIHRvIFdlYiBTZWN1cml0eQ==`

+### Hex Encoding

+Many applications use straightforward hexadecimal encoding when transmitting binary data, using ASCII characters to represent the hexadecimal block.
+For example, hex-encoding the username `test` within a cookie would result in this:

+`74657374`